-CJC 212 Ethics and Community Relations 3 0
+CJC 212 Ethics and Community Relations 3 0 3

 This course covers ethical considerations and accepted standards applicable to criminal justice organizations and professionals.
 Topics include ethical systems; social change, values, and norms; cultural diversity; citizen involvement in criminal justice issues; and other related topics.
 Upon completion, students should be able to apply ethical considerations to the decision-making process in identifiable criminal justice situations.
+Approved for transfer as a pre-major and/or elective course.

-CJC 214 Victimology 3 0 3
+CJC 214 Victimology